bleu/cow-airdrop-contract-deployer/README.md

 This contract uses the merkle proof system ([see more about here](https://medium.com/crypto-0-nite/merkle-proofs-explained-6dd429623dc5)) to check the claim legitimacy.

-After following the steps below, you should have a folder containing the folder that the CoW frontend application will nedd to access to verify the users possible claims (basically, the folder 'chunks' and the file 'mapping.json').
+After following the steps below, you should have a folder containing the folder that the CoW frontend application will nedd to access to verify the users possible claims (see example [here](https://github.com/bleu/cow-airdrop-contract-deployer/tree/example/mock-airdrop-data)).
 If your wish is that your contract should appear in the CoW Airdrop Hooks application, you should make your folder available through a http request (possibly using github, for example).

 ## Dependencies